harutheme/haru-video-importer/readme.txt

 = 1.0.9 =

-* Added: Notification for meks plugins
+* Added: Notification for haru plugins

 = 1.0.8 =